OakBricks/Emerald/CONTRIBUTING.md

 # Contributing to OakLauncher

 ## Commit notes
-Every commit must be prefixed with the following
+Every commit (or pull request) must be prefixed with the following

 | Prefix | Usage                                                                                                                                        |
 |--------|----------------------------------------------------------------------------------------------------------------------------------------------|